 For example, crop management in relation to global climate change is identified to be a major concern.
 One of the negative environmental impacts from unsustainable farming practises include wasteful water consumption.
 The COMPASS system aims to manage the water resources better for the farmers in the Yaqui Valley where the climatic change has been inconsistent, and availability of water resources are limited during the crop cycles where the farmers are only allowed to access 3 or 4 irrigation cycles irrespective of the demand raised in the Yaqui Valley, Northwest of Mexico.
+Another example is that of sugarcane farmers where sugarcane is a perennial crop and is harvested and the plant allowed to create a new shoot or sprout from the base of the plant; this is called ratooning.
+However, each ratoon weakens the plant and the yield reduces.
+Understanding the reduction in potential yield against new planting will help the farmer calculate the benefit of re-planting after a number of ratoons.
+It is hoped that by providing this information, the farmers will be able to justify raising capital against future harvests.

-The overall challenge for both Wheat and Sugarcane crops is to transform both traditional extensive as well as modern intensive systems into sustainable systems producing more crop output with better use of resources.
+The overall challenge for all crops is to transform both traditional extensive as well as modern intensive systems into sustainable systems producing more crop output with better use of resources.
 This requires better management of the interacting parameters controlling yield.
-There are about 30 site-specific parameters grouped by soil, management, inputs and environment that can determine the production efficiency of wheat and sugar cane crops e.g. soil type, harvest date, disease control and temperature.
+There are about 30 site-specific parameters grouped by soil, management, inputs and environment that can determine the production efficiency of crops e.g. soil type, harvest date, disease control and temperature.
 The theoretical effect of these parameters on production is understood.
-However, there are no practical, evidence based, management decision tools that support smallholders and larger growers by targeting production efficiency per specific field.
+However, there were no practical, evidence based, management decision tools that support smallholders and larger growers by targeting production efficiency per specific field.